Laurel and Hardy: Posthumous revivals and popular culture

-Merchandiser Larry Harmon claimed ownership of Laurel's and Hardy's likenesses and has issued Laurel and Hardy toys and coloring books.
-He also co-produced a series of Laurel and Hardy cartoons in 1966 with Hanna-Barbera Productions.
-His animated versions of Laurel and Hardy guest-starred in a 1972 episode of Hanna-Barbera's The New Scooby-Doo Movies.
-In 1999, Harmon produced a direct-to-video feature live-action comedy entitled The All New Adventures of Laurel & Hardy in For Love or Mummy.
-Actors Bronson Pinchot and Gailard Sartain were cast playing the lookalike nephews of Laurel and Hardy named Stanley Thinneus Laurel and Oliver Fatteus Hardy.
+Larry Harmon claimed ownership of Laurel and Hardy's likenesses and issued toys, coloring books, and an animated series in 1966, co-produced with Hanna-Barbera.
+Animated versions of Laurel and Hardy also guest-starred in a 1972 episode of The New Scooby-Doo Movies.
+In 1999, Harmon produced the direct-to-video feature The All New Adventures of Laurel & Hardy in For Love or Mummy, starring Bronson Pinchot and Gailard Sartain as the nephews of the famous duo.